mvadari/xrpl-docs/Permissioned DEX XLS.md

 * **Offer Crossing**: Two offers **cross** if one is selling a token at a price that's actually lower than the price the other is offering to buy it at.
 * **Offer Filling**: Two offers **fill** each other if the trade executes and the sale goes through.
 Offers can be partially filled, based on the flags (settings) of the offers.
-* **Domain**: A collection of rules indicating what accounts and trades may be a part of it.
-This spec includes credential-gating and token-gating, but more options could be added in the future.
-* **Domain Rules**: The set of rules that govern a domain, i.e. the credentials and tokens it accepts.
-* **Domain Owner**: The account that created a domain, and is the only one that can modify its rules or delete it.
-* **Domain Member**: An account that satisfies the rules of the domain (i.e. has one of the credentials that are accepted by the domain).
-There is no explicit joining step; as long as the account has a valid credential, it is a member.
 * **Permissioned DEX**: The subset of the DEX that operates within the rules of a specific domain.
 * **Open DEX**: The unpermissioned DEX that has no restrictions.
 * **Permissioned Offer/Payment**: An offer/cross-currency payment that can only be filled by offers that are a part of a specific domain.